YubicoLabs/passkey-workshop/docs/docs/high_assurance/architecture.md

 1. The Banking client.
 Strictly speaking, these are two components, as we will be using both a web client and a mobile client.
 The Web client is implemented using React.
 The mobile client is a native iOS app.
 2. The Banking API.
 This is a server component hosting a banking API, used by both clients to perform transactions such as money transfers between accounts.
 3. The Identity Provider.
-The is a separate server component that is used in conjunction with the API server.
+This is a separate server component that is used in conjunction with both API servers.
 It is used to host user identities and issue tokens to secure the banking API.
 4. The WebAuthn server.
 This is the same component as used before in the demo application, but configured slightly differently in order to support the use of attestation and multiple assurance levels.
 5. The Database server, used as before by the WebAuthn server to store passkey registration and authentication data, as well as used by the banking API server to store bank account information.
 6. Lastly, the FIDO Metadata service is used by the WebAuthn server for obtaining attestation data to assess the assurance level of different authenticators.
 Note that this is a cloud service so we do not need to deploy this service locally.